urinieto/msaf/docs/config.rst

     This is the identifier for the label algorithm to use.
     If ``None`` is used, no label algorithm will be applied.
     See the :doc:`algorithms` section for more information.

+.. attribute:: sample_rate

+    Positive int value, default: 22050

+    The sampling rate to apply to the actual audio.
+Resampling will be applied as needed.

+.. attribute:: n_fft

+    Positive power of two int value, default: 4096

+    The size of the Fast Fourier Transform, in number of samples.

+.. attribute:: hop_size

+    Positive power of two int value, default: 1024

+    The size of the hop size, which should be smaller than the ``n_fft`` value, such that overlap is allowed.

+.. attribute:: features_tmp_file

+    String value, default ``'.features_msaf_tmp.json'``

+    The file name in which temporary feature files will be stored when working in *single file* mode.